 - It is time-consuming to complete make 2+ more fund transfers at once

 - Project Managers feel that budget modifications in Procore are redundant because they can only create one transfer at a time when they need to create multiple at once

-I learned that Customer Support receives a massive volume of complaints about how Procore's fund transfer feature is time-consuming and tedious — a problem that affects all business segments
+Customer Support receives a massive volume of complaints about how Procore's fund transfer feature is time-consuming and tedious

 The problems above affected not only early and mid-market companies but also enterprise; this was my key to prioritizing this project, which had been ignored for several years, on the roadmap.
 Procore was prioritizing enterprise markets at the time.

-Based on analyzing page insights and behaviors, Project Managers are prone to accidents due to struggling to locate line items or costs associated with them
+Based on analyzing page insights, Project Managers are prone to accidents due to struggling to locate line items or costs associated with them

 - High number of clicks on the close button: Project Managers needing to constantly reference how much money is in their line items

 - Line item dropdown requires Project Managers to scroll: Results in users accidentally clicking the incorrect line item